nishadi1995/Hello-and-Hello-From-Remote/README.md

 - Communicate with each other through http calls.<br/>
 - Service_A and Service_B are running in two separate containers.<br/>
 - Each service has two methods: hello and hello_from_remote.<br/>
-- Each hello_from_remote method send a http call to other service's hell method.
+- Each hello_from_remote method send a http call to other service's hello method.